conedevelopment/sprucecss-starter-kit/README.md

 3. **Run the development mode**

-    To run the development mode, use the `dev` script, which does all the job (start a webserver, compile Pug and Sass).
-In the `package.json`, you can find the individual scripts too.
+    To run the development mode, use the `dev` script, which does everything (start the webserver, compile Pug and Sass).
+See more about the scripts in the `package.json` file.

     ```shell
     npm run dev